Finder makes money from featured partners, but editorial opinions are our own.

-The federal government's First Home Loan Deposit Scheme and New Home Guarantee schemes both guarantee mortgages for first home buyers who have only saved a 5% deposit, effectively helping them buy sooner without paying lenders mortgage insurance premiums.
+The federal government's First Home Guarantee (previously known as the First Home Loan Deposit Scheme) and the New Home Guarantee schemes both guarantee mortgages for first home buyers who have only saved a 5% deposit, effectively helping you buy sooner without paying lenders mortgage insurance premiums.

-The First Home Loan Deposit Scheme is offered for new and existing homes, while the New Home Guarantee is only for people building or buying new properties to live in.
+The First Home Guarantee (FHG) is offered for new and existing homes, while the New Home Guarantee is only for people building or buying new properties to live in.
 The schemes' eligibility criteria includes income levels and has limits on the value of the property you're buying.

 Need help saving a house deposit?
 Check out our guide